August 07, 2018

 Dear Member/Owners of Kempner Water Supply Corporation,

+You will have noticed a slight discoloration of your water in the last week.
+This is caused by manganese.
 Manganese is a naturally occurring mineral found in the soils and waters of Central Texas and is even inhaled as dust in the atmosphere.
-Manganese is classified by the Food and Drug Administration as a micronutrient and is commonly found in abundance in foods such as nuts, beans, tea, whole grains, green leafy vegetables, and even chocolate with typical intake for the United States at 6.4mg/day from food and water consumption.
+Manganese is classified by the Food and Drug Administration as a micronutrient and is commonly found, in abundance, in foods such as nuts, beans, tea, whole grains, green leafy vegetables, and even chocolate with typical intake for the United States at 6.4mg/day from food and water consumption.
 The Food and drug administration suggests between 5 to 10 mg of manganese as the recommended daily allowance of manganese to promote proper health based on individual needs.
 The current manganese level is 0.03 parts per million (PPM) and the state regulated maximum level is 0.05 PPM.
-Remember manganese is a secondary nutrient according to TCEQ standards.
-It is not a regulated as a primary constituent because it only an aesthetic problem over the 0.05 level but not harmful to your health.
+Remember, manganese is a secondary nutrient according to TCEQ standards.
+It is not regulated as a primary constituent because it is only an aesthetic problem, over the 0.05 level, but not harmful to your health.

-After water is processed through the treatment plant by being treated and filtered according to State and Federal Standards to kill any dangerous organisms and remove other inorganic hazards it is pumped to several holding tanks and through our distribution system.
-At this point the water begins to cool and the excess manganese and will begin to come out of solution with the water which creates the nuisance of brown tinted water just like the excess sugar in the cold tea.
+After water is processed through the treatment plant, by being treated and filtered according to State and Federal Standards to kill any dangerous organisms and remove other inorganic hazards, it is pumped to several holding tanks and through our distribution system.
+At this point the water begins to cool and the excess manganese begins to come out of solution with the water creating the nuisance of brown tinted water just like the excess sugar in the cold tea.

 As KWSC member/owners you can help by:

 Calling the office at (254) 547-9430 or (512 )932-3701 and letting our engineers know if your water is discolored so they can take action to flush the lines.